The Triple Pinch

 “Oh nice, which one?”

-“Is our private conversation going in my newsletter?
-How dare you even.”
+“Is this private conversation going in my newsletter?
+Of course not.”

-“OK then why don’t we go around the table and everybody say what we’re thankful for.
+“OK then well why don’t we all go around the table and say what we’re thankful for.
 I’ll go first.
-I’m thankful my newsletter already has a reputation.”
+I’m thankful that my newsletter has already gained a reputation.”

 “For having a big mouth.”